 Oh no!
 Which one's the salad fork?

-After nearly a decade since null and null met—and with just nine days to go until the Royal Wedding—the bride-to-be's parents have finally met Queen Elizabeth II.
+After nearly a decade since Prince William and Kate Middleton met—and with just nine days to go until the Royal Wedding—the bride-to-be's parents have finally met Queen Elizabeth II.
 The queen hosted a lunch for Wills' future in-laws, reports People.

 So what took so long for them to unite?